joelparkerhenderson/ways-of-working/README.md

 * Remind others who don’t follow them, including ourselves.
 * Defer anything that takes the meeting off track.
 * Work your magic.
+* Consider using "cups" idea, where there are a bunch of cups on the table, each with one ground rule.

 Conclude a meeting: